 Like above your best option will be visiting a travel agency when you are in Bangkok.
 There is absolutely plenty around, especially if you are staying in the Khao San Road area so shop around.
 Make sure to haggle for a decent price as well.

 Where To Stay In Koh Tao?

-Unless you have a rather large budget it’s likely you will be staying in the main township in Koh Tao.
+Unless you have a rather large budget for Thailand it’s likely you will be staying in the main township in Koh Tao.
 This is where I stayed and where you will find the more affordable accommodation.

 Sairee Beach: Sairee Beach is one of the more popular places to stay in Koh Tao simply because this is where the majority of accommodation options are located.
 There are some quaint bungalows here as well as a handful of hostels for backpackers on a budget.

 Mae Haad: Mae Haad is the main area of Koh Tao and where all the ferries depart from.
 There isn’t too much of a nice beach here due to boat pollution.
 I stayed in this area on my first trip to Koh Tao and found the options quite limited.
 There are more hostels here as well as a few affordable resorts.
 I stayed in Baan Rock Inn for $20.00 per night which I shared with my partner.